A guide to navigating the challenge and adventure of life with your dogs.

-There are a lot of persistent, harmful, and, frankly, fucked-up myths about dog behavior.
-One of the most persistent and fucked-up myths is the “rule” that you should never comfort a fearful dog.
+There are a lot of persistent, harmful, messed-up myths about dog behavior.
+One of the most persistent and messed-up myths is the “rule” that you should never comfort a fearful dog.
 Like if you pet your dog when she gets startled by a loud noise and cowers beside you, you’re only encouraging her to be afraid of loud noises.

 This isn’t true.
 It’s based on a misunderstanding of how animals learn.
 You can’t reinforce emotions the same way you reinforce behavior.

 If your dog is scared, you don’t have to tell him to suck it up and get over it.
 You’re allowed to reassure him.

 As you get to know your dog, you’ll start to discover the things that make her happy.
 Use those things as a way for you guys to have fun together.

 When I adopted my teenage border collie, Merlin, he was pretty neutral about me.
 He didn’t dislike me, but we weren’t buddies yet.
 However, he was passionate about chasing Frisbees.
 That’s all he wanted to do.
 So I played Frisbee with him all the time.
 And I used Frisbees as rewards for training.
 Soon, Merlin decided that I, the thrower of Frisbees, was pretty cool.
 We became inseparable pals and lived happily ever after.

 Sometimes, the things that make your dog happy won’t make you happy: digging up the yard, harassing the cat, etc. You can still use those things, you just have to be creative.